LinbinYoung/CGBN_matrix/README.md

-C/C++, CUDA as Backend, Python as FrontEnd
+C/C++, CUDA as Backend, Python as frontEnd

 ### Compute Interface